Opening doors to higher education

 And remember, we’re called “Woman” (singular) of Wonder, because we want our scholars to be able to stand up with confidence and say, “I am Woman Wonder.”

-And after you make your Give More 24 gift, I hope you’ll dare to stand up and say, "I am a Woman of Wonder."
+And after you make your Give More 24 gift, to support women in Southwest Washington pursuing education, I hope you’ll dare to stand up and say, "I am a Woman of Wonder."

 Or, if that’s not your style, I hope there is someone special in your life you can honor and say, "I am loved by a Woman of Wonder."